UnofficialJuliaMirror/bcbi-predictmd-conda-recipes/README.md

 ~/julia/bin/julia -e 'Pkg.test("PredictMD")'
 ```

-If you see the message like "INFO: PredictMD tests passed", then everything is working correctly!
+If you see the message "INFO: PredictMD tests passed", then everything is working correctly!

 **Step 11:** You can exit the Docker container at any time by typing `exit` and pressing enter.